 Training, qualifications & experience

 Our dedicated team of counsellors are either fully qualified or in the final stage of qualifying for a diploma or degree in counselling, and are either accredited, or working towards this status.
-They receive regular supervision from a qualified supervisor and carry professional insurance.
+They receive regular supervision from a qualified supervisor.

-As members of a professional body, either the Association of Christian Counsellors or the BACP, they abide by the relevant Ethical Framework for Good Practice.
+As members of a professional body, either the ACC (Association of Christian Counsellors) or the BACP, they abide by the relevant Ethical Framework for Good Practice.